joaonossolb/networkmaster/README.md

 Configuration of a fixed (internal) IP in linux.

-# Can I adapt the Rastlog code?
+# Can I adapt the Network Master code?
 Yes, as long as you put my name (JOHN ALEXANDRE NOSSOL BALBINO) and github (github.com/joaonossolb) as credit in your code.

 # ATTENTION